-A History of Vulnerability Management
+A History of the Vulnerability Management Lifecycle

 The number of known vulnerabilities has exploded in recent years.
 With enterprises using more software solutions, open-source, cloud, Internet of Things, and more, it’s no wonder the increase in security flaws has skyrocketed.

 For vulnerability managers, this can feel like a never-ending chase.
 So we may ask ourselves, “what’s this story’s origin, and what does the next chapter look like?”